 This post may contain affiliate links.
 For more information, read my disclosure policy.

-There’s not much easier than a foil packet dinner.
-This easy Mushroom Chicken Foil Packet Recipe is an easy weeknight dinner that requires no pots or pans.
+This easy Mushroom Chicken Foil Packets Recipe is an easy weeknight dinner that requires no pots or pans.
 Just wrap your chicken with rice and dump your favorite veggies to meld together into a juicy chicken dinner.
+It’s so easy – and cleanup is a breeze too!

 chicken and mushrooms and peas in tinfoil.